 In this instance, a once unused portion of the Montecito property now affords opportunity for a walk through the woods.

 Plants adapted to a specific location used in a garden design:

-Below, a front yard in a beachside neighborhood includes trees, shrubs, perennials and grasses found in coastal and Channel Island plant communities.
-California
+Below, a front yard in a beachside neighborhood includes trees, shrubs and perennials found in coastal and Channel Island plant communities.

 Mixture of native plants from different plant communities to provide maximum interest and blooms throughout the year:

 This back yard in Thousand Oaks, that borders on a natural preserve, is designed using a palette of natives in a naturalistic

 Species-specific flowering natives with low water use perennials to attract pollinators: